isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 Schools were often set up in kampongs so that people living in villages would have access to education.
 A village school was typically built with an attap roof and wooden walls.<br><br>

 -image-<br>
-<b>Chin San Primary School (now Jingshan Primary School), was built and founded by businessmen and villagers of the Chin San Village in the 1940s.</b>
+<strong>Chin San Primary School (now Jingshan Primary School), was built and founded by businessmen and villagers of the Chin San Village in the 1940s.</strong>

 -image-<br>
-<b>Hong San Primary School (now Fengshan Primary School) building in the 1950s.
-It was first set up as a village school in the 1933.</b>
+<strong>Hong San Primary School (now Fengshan Primary School) building in the 1950s.
+It was first set up as a village school in the 1933.</strong>

 </p>